OrangeVulture/CONNECT4_PYTHON/README.md

 	 -PLAY & EXIT working without any issues.
 	 -Imported os library to use a funtion called environ to place the window at the center of the display.
 	 -INSTRUCTIONS and CREDITS yet to be made working.
+	 - One bug, After user presses PLAY, CONNECT-4 MENU still appears in the area where there is black box.
+Small bug.
+Will be rectified.

 	 WARNING: When opening gui.py some code has been altered with convienience to connect4.py.
 Hence when any button pressed would exit with an error.
 File just for reference for gui menu.